cmhouston/excl-mobile/README.md

 - [Deploying to the App Store](#appStore)

 # <a name="exclIntro"></a> Introduction to ExCL #
-ExCL is a platform that enables museums to engage visitors at museum activities through the use of a mobile application.
+ExCL is a global initiative to change the way people learn.
+It seeks to empower museums to create their own mobile applications that they can use to inspire, educate, and connect with their visitors.
 Content is managed through a WordPress content management system by museum staff, and visitors will download the customized ExCL app, written using [Appcelerator Titanium](http://www.appcelerator.com/titanium/), to their mobile device.
 ExCL is also intended to be used by museums on kiosk devices and provides a kiosk mode for this purpose.

 ExCL is divided into two parts: the content management system and the Appcelerator Titanium mobile application.
 This repository is for the Titanium mobile application.
 If you're interested in the content management side, click here to go to the [Wordpress project](https://github.com/cmhouston/excl-cms).